Allegro de concert (Chopin)

 Frédéric Chopin's Allegro de concert, Op.
 46, is a piece for piano, published in November 1841.
 It is in one movement and takes between 11 and 15 minutes to play.
 The principal themes are bold and expressive.
 It has a curious place in the Chopin canon, and while its history is obscure, the evidence supports the view, shared by Robert Schumann and others, that it started out as the first movement of a projected third piano concerto, of which the orchestral parts are either now non-existent or were never scored at all.
 There is no evidence that Chopin ever even started work on the latter movements of this concerto.

+The autograph manuscript of the work is preserved in the National Library of Poland.

 History

 Chopin published his two piano concertos in 1830.
 That same year he wrote that he was planning a concerto for two pianos and orchestra, and would play it with his friend Tomasz Napoleon Nidecki if he managed to finish it.
-He worked on it for some months but he had the greatest difficulty with it, and this work never eventuated; however, he may have used ideas from it in later works.
+He worked on it for some months, but he had the greatest difficulty with it, and this work never eventuated; however, he may have used ideas from it in later works.

 There is also evidence that Chopin started work on a third concerto for piano and orchestra.
 In Chopin: The Piano Concertos, Rink quotes from an unpublished Chopin letter, dated 10 September 1841, offering Breitkopf & Härtel an "Allegro maestoso (du 3e Concerto) pour piano seul" for 1,000 francs.
 In November 1841, Schlesinger published the Allegro de concert, which has a tempo indication of "Allegro maestoso", and Breitkopf & Härtel also published it in December of the same year.
 The work has the general characteristics of the opening movement of a concerto from around that time.
 It contains a lengthy introduction, with the section corresponding to the original piano solo commencing at bar 87.
 It seems clear that the "Allegro maestoso" Chopin referred to in his letter was the piece published two months later as Allegro de concert, Op.
 46.